 So, Why Did Marqeta Gain So Much Power?

-Avoiding the resort to the bank as the mediator between businesses, Marqeta got a lucky shot in the international marketplace by positioning itself as the first modern card issuer tailored to both business and customer needs.
+Avoiding the resort to the bank as the mediator between businesses, the financial company got a lucky forecast in the international marketplace by positioning itself as the first modern card issuer tailored to both business and customer needs.
 Serving the tech-enabled companies, the card release provider brought unique value to the new economy.
-In addition, choosing the API approach, Marqeta tangibly won time for the product preparation and delivery to the client, which sustained its competitive advantage immensely.
-To prove the point, the company is known for making $108 million in Q1, which manifests the 123% revenue growth compared to the previous year, when it was honored as the 33d on <em>CNBC’s Disruptor 50</em> ranking.
+In addition, choosing the payment solutions API approach, it tangibly won time for the product preparation and delivery to the client, which sustained its competitive advantage immensely.
+To prove the point, the company is known for making $108 million in Q1, which manifests the 123% revenue 2021 growth compared to the previous year, when it was honored as the 33d on CNBC’s Disruptor 50 ranking.
 Meanwhile, the experts claim that Marqeta will boost even more in the foreseeable future, so let’s end with the short prognosis overview.

 Future Expectations from Marqeta